Skip to main content

 Other notes:

-Transitional rates: There are also Transition rates - we do not handle these as in order to receive transitional rates you must have been getting pensions prior to 19 Sept 2009.
+Transitional rates: There are also Transition rates - Canwi does not handle these as in order to receive transitional rates you must have been getting pensions prior to 19 Sept 2009.
 This falls outside our user profile.

 Sources: